patricuismart/cuidado-con-grogu/README.md

     - 3 🍪
     - 3 🐸
     - 3 🥚
-    - 6 Steps fpr grogu to reach the food!
+    - 6 Steps for grogu to reach the food!

   - Footer